SkoolNotes/Taproot/2020HIST201/KBhHIST201NapoleonDebatePrep.md

 * Brainwashes his solders to fight for the french Republic, using the king as scapegoat
 * Asked solders respect those who he liberate
 * "Waging war as generous enemies, and wish to only crush tyrants who enslave"
+* Believes that fascianism, imagination, and BRANDING rule the wrold
 *